andre-st/goodreads-toolbox/likeminded.md

-- maximum of 300 members per book; this means there is a huge number of readers not considered in our statistics, but 300 is better than nothing; everything else requires full access to the Goodreads database or indexing millions of books from the outside which would take forever (throttled access)
+- maximum of 300 members per book; this means there is a huge number of readers not considered in our statistics, but 300 is better than nothing; everything else requires full access to the Goodreads database or indexing millions of members and books from the outside which would take forever (throttled access)
 - there are members with 94.857 ratings, likely bots
 - lists members with private accounts (reviews still readable)
 - 50% similarity is unrealistic (why?), 3% minimum got me 10 of 31.398 members (299 books),